JanFPV/lofar-RFI-detection/DEVELOPMENT.md

 Make sure you have:

 - Docker installed and running
-- Docker Compose installed (v2 recommended)
+- Docker Compose installed (v2 required)
 - Internet access (for pulling images in remote mode)

 ---